 Welcome to today's edition of the Rush 24-7 podcast.

-Hey, folks, greetings, a little warning here today, gonna be a little hoarse.
+Hey, folks, greetings, a little warning here today.

-And I used my voice at loud volume throughout much of the weekend, dealing with various festivities that were happening, having to speak over raucous loud music hired by me.
+Today it was a raucous weekend here at the EIB Southern Command, and I used my voice at loud volume throughout much of the weekend, dealing with various festivities that were happening, having to speak over raucous loud music hired by me.

-So I just wanted to give you a little heads up on that.
+Nevertheless, so I just wanted to give you a little heads up on that.

-Great to be with you another week of broadcast excellence.
+Great to be with you.

-If you'd like to be on the program, the email address Lrushbo at EIBNet.com.
+If you'd like to be on the program, the email address, lrushbo at eibnet.com.

-We've got we got uh what is it, 21 days to go, 22 days to go.
+We've got it, 21 days to go, 22 days to go.

 We'll see.

-We got a big debate.
+We've got a big debate.

 What's the debate tomorrow night?

-That's a race.
+That's a racial.

-I predict to you, my friends, it will not be long before that association is made, and this is this is what I mean.
+I predict to you, my friends, it will not be long before that association is made.

-The clearest way to look at the campaign right now is to conclude that McCain uh is campaigning on Obama's terms.
+The clearest way to look at the campaign right now is to conclude that McCain is campaigning on Obama's terms.

 Obama has dictated what McCain can campaign on and how he can campaign.

-Did the same thing to Hillary.
+He did the same thing to Hillary.

-Uh and and if if McCain or his supporters step outside the box that Obama has built for them, then they're viciously attacked as racist or whatever.
+And if McCain or his supporters step outside the box that Obama has built for them, then they're viciously attacked as racist or whatever.

 It is clearly an attempt to shut people up.

-It is an attempt to uh intimidate people, and it's uh right next to that story, by the way, at least on the website, is a story about some poor African town, country, village or whatever, where they say that the best thing could happen to the people of this town is for every baby to be aborted because uh because health care is so bad and so forth.
+And it's right next to that story, by the way, at least on the website, is a story about some poor African town, country, village, or whatever, where they say that the best thing could happen to the people of this town is for every baby to be aborted because health care is so bad and so forth.

 So what you have to do is you have to accept Obama's terms and his reality, and you have to engage as he demands.

-He can throw any punch he wants from any direction, but McCain has to play by the uh Marcus of Queensbury rules.
+He can throw any punch he wants from any direction, but McCain has to play by the Marcus of Queensbury rules.

-And the greatest example of that, we've got audio to back this up coming up, is the notion that McCain's crowds are raucous, prone to violence, getting dangerous out there, and some of these people are saying, Senator McCain, we want you to go out and fight for us.
+And the greatest example of that, we've got audio to back this up coming up, is the notion that McCain's crowds are raucous, prone to violence, getting dangerous out there.

-Yes, yeah, we're good.
+Yes, yeah, we're going to do that.

 He praised Obama's judge selections over the week.

-Do you hear this?
+Did you hear this?

 It's almost like McCain was endorsing Obama over the weekend.